SPL includes a number of relational and logical operators and functions:

 findnz(x)

-The size function returns the number of rows and columns of an array.
+The SIZE function returns the number of rows and columns of an array.
 By exploiting the series processing feature of SPL, the series nz is 1 where the input is non-zero and 0 where the input is zero.
 Multiplying nv by a linear ramp of slope 1 and then removing the zero elements produces a series that contains the indices of the non-zero elements of the input.
 For example:

 a = {1, 0, 5};